Featured

 Fred Kemmerer, AB1OC

 Hello.
-I am Fred Kemmerer, AB1OC, and I am hoping to become your ARRL New England Division Director.
+I am Fred Kemmerer, AB1OC, and I have been serving as your ARRL New England Division Director.
 I have a long history of helping people to become licensed, learn new skills, and become active in the Amateur Radio Service.
-I have also served as the President of the Nashua Area Radio Society, a club that has provided many hams licensing and development programs over the past six years.
+I have also served in several roles in support of the Nashua Area Radio Society, a club that has provided many hams licensing and development programs over the past six years.

 Like most Hams, I love Ham Radio and all that it enables.
-As your Director, I will work hard to protect our hobby and I will work hard to create and promote activities and programs which will maximize our ability to participate in and enjoy Amateur Radio.
+As your director, I have worked hard to protect and grow our hobby.
+I will continue to work hard to create and promote activities and programs that will maximize our ability to participate in and enjoy Amateur Radio.

 Amateur Radio changes people’s lives for the better.
-It certainly has had a huge positive impact on my life and I want to become Director so that I may work with clubs and individual Hams across New England to help them bring positive life experiences through Amateur Radio to more people in our division and across the ARRL.
+It certainly has had a huge positive impact on my life, and I want to continue as your director so that I may work with clubs and individual Hams across New England to help them bring positive life experiences through Amateur Radio to more people in our division and across the ARRL.

-• Bring new people into Amateur Radio by working collaboratively with clubs across New England and the ARRL
+• Bring new people into Amateur Radio by working collaboratively with clubs across New England and the ARRL.
+We have created a strong focus within the ARRL on new Ham Development and I will continue to work diligently to help the ARRL realize this mission.

-• Create opportunities for STEM learning in schools and colleges through Amateur Radio
+• Creating a strong ARRL focus on STEM learning in schools and colleges through Amateur Radio

-• Create positive public and agency awareness and support for Amateur Radio to protect our spectrum and our rights
+• Creating positive public and agency awareness and support for Amateur Radio to protect our spectrum and our rights.
+The ARRL has important work to do to expand member support of initiatives to protect our spectrum.

-• Ensure effective, open, 2-way communications between the ARRL and its members
+• Ensuring effective, open, 2-way communications between the ARRL and its members

-• Establish the New England Division as a leader in providing world-class Amateur Radio programs
+• Continuing to establish the New England Division as a leader in providing world-class Amateur Radio programs

 Action-Oriented Leadership